 Getting Rid of Penalties

 Those unnatural links seem to cause the most problem when it comes to penalties.
 It is something that you have to check in your backlink profile.
-Any sort of dominant, irrelevant, or over-optimized text with tons of backlinks are going to raise red flags.
+Any sort of dominant, irrelevant, or over-optimized text with tons of backlinks is going to raise red flags.
 That’s especially true if the links are coming from low-quality websites.

 Of course, if you find a penalty, you want it to disappear as quickly as it came.
 However, that’s sometimes easier said than done.
-You have to start with following the manual action message.
+You have to start by following the manual action message.
 If it says that you have “cloaked images,” you have to get rid of them.
 That’s something that you can easily do on your own by removing or replacing the image.

 An unnatural link is one penalty that could be more challenging to clear up.
 You have to send a request to the website that is linking you to their page and asked to be removed.
 If that’s impossible, you have to go through the disavowing process.